Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Further details are available in the
 `FixedPoint API <../api_reference/quantizeml_apis.html#fixedpoint>`__ documentation.

-Thanks to the FixedPoint representation, all operations within layers are implemented as integer only operations [#fn-1]_.
+Thanks to the FixedPoint representation, all operations within layers are implemented as integer-only operations [#fn-1]_.

 Quantization flow